BlinfoldKing/overedge/posts/20210225004200-leading-introvert.md

 ### [Definition lists](https://github.com/markdown-it/markdown-it-deflist)

 Term 1
 :   Definition 1
 with lazy continuation.

 Term 2 with *inline markup*
 :   Definition 2

-        { some code, part of Definition 2 }

-    Third paragraph of definition 2.

-_Compact style:_
+Apple
+:   Pomaceous fruit of plants of the genus Malus in _Compact style:_

 Term 1